junxit/us-congress-bills-110/metadata.md

 - 2007-05-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 181.
 - 2007-05-31 — Select Committee on Intelligence.
 Original measure reported to Senate by Senator Rockefeller under authority of the order of the Senate of 05/25/2007.
 With written report No. 110-75.
 Additional views filed.
 - 2007-05-31 — Select Committee on Intelligence.
 Original measure reported to Senate by Senator Rockefeller under authority of the order of the Senate of 05/25/2007.
 With written report No. 110-75.
 Additional views filed.
+- 2007-06-04 — Referred to the Committee on Armed Services pursuant to section 3(b) of S.Res.
+400, 94th Congress, as amended by S.Res.
+445, 108th Congress, for a period not to exceed 10 days of session.